 Otherwise, a foreign judgment can be enforced in France by way of an exequatur procedure before the relevant district court.
 In the case that the conditions of the exequatur are fulfilled, the court will grant exequatur.
-A foreign judgment in civil and commercial matters falling within the scope of EU regulation Brussels I is, in general, recognised ipso jure in other member states without any special procedure being required.
+A foreign judgment in civil and commercial matters falling within the scope of the Brussels I Regulation is, in general, recognised ipso jure in other member states without any special procedure being required.